ericleslie/EricLeslie.com/src/documents/wedding-photography.html.md

 				<h3>Tell Your Story</h3>
 				<p>Going beyond a simple book with your photos in it, I will design an album that tells the story of your wedding day.
 The book is a visual feast at 13x11 inches.
 Expect at least 40 pages of professional pearl paper goodness.
 The hardbound cover finished in linen with a dust jacket.</p>
 				<p>Seeing your images on a screen is nice.
 Seeing it printed and hanging on a wall is even better.
 Better yet is having the ability to see your album on the coffee table where you can pick it up, hold it and flip through your story.</p>
 				<p>The number of pages is based on your wedding.
-If I can't fit all of your images into 40 pages, the book will grow to accomodate them.
+If I can't fit all of your images into 40 pages, the book will grow to accommodate them.
 Ask about the cost to print additional copies for your family.
 Typically, additional copies are $150-200 depending on the number of pages.</p>
 			</div>
 		</div>
 	</div>